Back to guides

 Validate config before reload

 Nginx config tests are cheap and prevent a typo from becoming a live outage.
-If the test fails, the output usually names the file and line.
+Run the test before reloads; if it fails, the output usually names the file and line, which is better evidence than another restart attempt.

 1. sudo nginx -t